tejasvaidhyadev/tejasvaidhyadev.github.io/pages/index.md

 </div>

 ## **News**
+- **31 May 2023**: Nolano secured the 3rd position in the Mozilla Responsible AI Challenge and received a grant of 20K USD. (https://future.mozilla.org/builders-challenge/)
 - **15 Apr 2023**:  Nolano is one of the top 10 teams in the [Mozilla Responsible AI Challenge](https://future.mozilla.org/builders-challenge/)
 - **1 Mar 2023**:  Building [nolano.org](https://twitter.com/NolanoOrg), stay tuned!
 - **1 Sep 2022**:  Joining [MILA](https://mila.quebec/) as a Master's student.